Minneapolis Police Department: Jamar Clark demonstrations

 In response to the November 2015 shooting of Jamar Clark by Minneapolis police, citizens organized an extended sit-in at the Department's Fourth Precinct, which is responsible for public safety in north Minneapolis, where Clark had been killed.
 Numerous other demonstrations were held in and around Minneapolis, calling for charges against the officers and the release of videotapes of the incident.
 Online efforts, including from a petition by Color of Change with 70,000 signatures, supported the in-community protests.

 City leaders and the Minnesota Bureau of Criminal Apprehension (BCA) refused to release the videotapes, citing the ongoing investigation.
 Minnesota Governor Mark Dayton was allowed to view them and reported that they were "inconclusive".
 In February 2016, the NAACP and ACLU sued the DOJ to release the videotapes.

 Police and protesters initially exchanged charges of violence by the other at the precinct occupation, but, police Chief Harteau denied claims that protesters had fired shots and thrown molotov cocktails, instead blaming the incitements on "anarchists" from outside the area.

 Black Lives Matter demanded that Hennepin County bypass the traditional Grand Jury process for determining whether to press charges against the officers, arguing that Grand Juries rarely prosecute police.
 In November 2015, Freeman initially balked.
 But, in a victory for protestors who had conducted weekly demonstrations at his office for what they called Freeman Fridays, the prosecutor changed his mind with a statement released on March 16, 2016, citing the fact that Grand Jury proceedings lack the level of transparency the citizens were demanding.
 In addition, Freeman also announced that he would stop all use of Grand Juries in any future police-involved shootings.
-On March 30, 2016 Freeman announced that he would not charge the officers, citing evidence that they'd acted within legal boundaries.
+On March 30, 2016, Freeman announced that he would not charge the officers, citing evidence that they had acted within legal boundaries.